We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - hosting — this will vary by plan, but all Wix plans give you server space to store your site on

-- an email marketing tool — all Wix plans let you send three e-newsletters per month to up to 5,000 subscribers.
+- an email marketing tool — all Wix plans let you send 200 e-newsletters per month for free

 Now, let’s look at all the Wix premium plans in more depth, and discuss their pros and cons.